proge-software/lectio/02.azure-ml/polls/polls.en.md

 - [ ] I've played with sometimes
 - [ ] I'm a Jupyter hero

-### Have you ever made forecast analysys?
+### Have you ever made forecast analysis?
 Answer with 👍

 - [ ] Never done before in my life
 - [ ] I only have read about it
-- [ ] I did with Statistic / Machine learning
+- [ ] I did with Statistics / Machine learning

 ## Azure Machine Learning Studio (Preview)